spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/clone-vm.md

 2. From the left **Main Menu**, click **Clusters** and click on your cluster.

+3. Click on the **Virtual Machine** tab.

-3. Select the VM to clone and click either the **three-dot Menu** or **Actions**
+4. Select the VM to clone and click either the **three-dot Menu** or **Actions**.

-4. Power off the parent VM and click **Clone**.
+5. Power off the parent VM and click **Clone**.
 If you forget to power it off, the parent VM will automatically be powered off while cloning is in progress.

-5. Give the clone a name, give an optional description, and select a namespace.
+6. Give the clone a name, an optional description, and select a namespace.

-6. Optionally, you can enable the checkbox to start the cloned VM automatically when cloning is complete.
+7. Optionally, you can enable the checkbox to start the cloned VM automatically when cloning is complete.

 ## Validate